-You have decided to follow a yoga teacher training, but how much experience should you have to take this step?
+You have decided to become a yoga teacher and you wonder what the requirements are for following a yoga teacher training.
+One of the most common question questions we get about requirements for yoga teacher training participation is how much yoga experience is necessary to embark on this journey.
 This sounds like a very obvious question to ask and yet it’s quite a new question.
-The first yoga teacher trainings were given in the 80s by seasoned teachers to loyal students.
-These students would share their practice with their teacher for a long time, before being initiated into teaching.
-These days the teacher trainings are open to anyone who is physically and mentally healthy and ready to take the responsibility of following a training.
-This created opportunities for many different people to enter a teacher training.
-Besides future teachers, any level student can now join a teacher training to deepen their practice.
+The first yoga teacher training was given in the 80s by seasoned teachers to loyal yoga students.
+These yoga students would share their practice with their yoga teacher for a long time, before being initiated into teaching.
+These days the yoga teacher training is open to anyone who is physically and mentally healthy and ready to take the responsibility of following a training.
+This created opportunities for many different people to enter yoga teacher training.
+Besides future yoga teachers, any level of yoga student can now join a yoga teacher training to deepen their practice.
 This means you don’t need much experience to enter a yoga teacher training.

-We have not mentioned it yet, but you need to keep in mind is that we are talking about becoming a yoga asana teacher.
-The term ‘yoga’ is most of the times loosely used to describe the ‘practice of yoga asanas’.
-When we talk about becoming a qualified and skilled yoga teacher, what is actually meant is becoming a qualified and skilled yoga asana teacher.
+We have not mentioned it yet, but you need to keep in mind that we are talking about becoming a yoga asana teacher.
+In this article, we discuss the requirements for yoga teacher training participants with the goal of becoming a yoga asana teacher.
+The term ‘yoga’ is most of the time loosely used to describe the ‘practice of yoga asanas’.
+When we talk about becoming a qualified and skilled yoga teacher, what is meant is becoming a qualified and skilled yoga asana teacher.
 This distinction is an important one to keep in mind.
-It doesn’t mean that as a yoga asana teacher you will merely teach the physical aspects, as if yoga is just another form of exercise.
-If you feel ready for it, you can convey some of the underlying concepts of yoga during your classes (if your students are ready for it, too!).
+It doesn’t mean that as a yoga asana teacher you will merely teach the physical aspects as if yoga is just another form of exercise.
+If you feel ready for it, you can convey some of the underlying concepts of yoga during your classes (if your yoga students are ready for it, too!).

 If your goal is to become a yoga teacher, it can be quite intimidating in the on- and offline world of yoga.
-You might think of the endless stream of pictures on Instagram of perfect yogi’s or the amazing students you meet in yoga studio’s.
-Often social media shows you the yoga teacher as someone with an impeccable body and stamina that students can look up to.
+You might think of the endless stream of pictures on Instagram of perfect yogi’s or the amazing yoga students you meet in yoga studios.
+Often social media shows you the yoga teacher as someone with an impeccable body and stamina that yoga students can look up to.
 This is a misconception on what being a yoga teacher means.
-Teaching yoga and practicing yoga are two different activities.
-Someone who practices yoga in an advanced stage doesn’t necessarily have the skills to be a teacher.
-Most of your students will never look like the famous yogis on Instagram, why should you be any different?
+Teaching yoga and your personal practice of yoga are two different activities.
+Someone who practices yoga in an advanced stage doesn’t necessarily have the skills to be a yoga teacher.
+Most of your yoga students will never look like the famous yogis on Instagram, why should you be any different?
 Every person has their own limitations and every yoga teacher has difficulty with certain poses.
-By showing your own challenges, your students will relate more to your teaching and they will be more open to explore their own challenges.
+By showing your own challenges, your yoga students will relate more to your teaching and they will be more open to explore their own challenges.

-Being a teacher means that you are irreplaceable.
-Instructions and demonstrations can be found anywhere, but a good teacher can eventually motivates students to aspire more.
+Being a yoga teacher means that you are irreplaceable.
+Instructions and demonstrations can be found anywhere, but a good yoga teacher can eventually motivate students to aspire more.
 You will know how to give your students the right answers at the end of a class.
-This is the moment that you can pass on knowledge and advice in a personal way.
-Being a teacher means knowing how to help others to acquire knowledge, competence and virtue.
-It’s more than demonstrating and instructing students into poses.
-It’s providing students with a challenge, giving the right information to increase body awareness and to be there to prevent any injuries.
-These are the tools that are handed through a teacher training and they do not require the teacher to perform the outcome.
+This is the moment that you can pass on knowledge and advice in a personal way even about your personal practice.
+Being a yoga teacher means knowing how to help others to acquire knowledge, competence and virtue.
+It’s more than demonstrating and instructing yoga students into poses.
+It’s providing yoga students with a challenge, giving the right information to increase body awareness and be there to prevent any injuries.
+These are the tools that are handed through yoga teacher training and they do not require the yoga teacher to perform the outcome.

-An online instructor will not be able to correct anyone.
-This is where you can excel as a teacher.
-Looking at your students body, you will know what stops them from going further.
+An online yoga instructor will not be able to correct anyone.
+This is where you can excel as a yoga teacher.
+Looking at your yoga student bodies, you will know what stops them from going further.
 To gain this knowledge, it’s important to find a yoga teacher training that is offering anatomy alongside the asanas and corrections.
 You will learn that not everyone will be able to do all the asanas.
-As a teacher you have to motivate your students.
-At the same time, you will discover what stops your student from going further.
+As a yoga teacher, you have to motivate your students.
+At the same time, you will discover what stops your yoga student from going further.
 Learning the difference between a challenge and a limit is something that will take you time to understand.
-You will have to teach and observe your students, focusing on their practice instead of your own.
-By gaining this ability as a teacher, you will have an invaluable role in the practice of your students.
+You will have to teach and observe your yoga students, focusing on their practice instead of your personal practice.
+By gaining this ability as a yoga teacher, you will have an invaluable role in the practice of your yoga students.

 In the end, the goal is to become a person that can lead a class with confidence.
-This confidence comes not just from your own practice, but from the knowledge and hands on skills you take home from your teacher training.
-A well rounded yoga teacher training will give you knowledge in yoga philosophy, teaching methodologies and functional anatomy.
-This will form your basis on which you can build your teaching portfolio.
+This confidence comes not just from your practice, but from the knowledge and hands-on skills, you take home from your yoga teacher training.
+A well-rounded yoga teacher training will give you knowledge in yoga philosophy, teaching methodologies and functional anatomy.
+This will form the basis on which you can build your teaching career.
 Ask yourself, how do you study best?
 Do you work well under pressure?
-An intensive training of a month could be your thing.
-Would you like to space it out?
-Then there are many teacher trainings spread out in weekends.
+Intensive training for a month could be your thing.
+Would you like to have more time to digest and reflect?
+Then there are many yoga teacher trainings spread out over weekends.

-We advise our students to start teaching as soon as possible to preserve the confidence you will get after receiving your certificate.
-Another part of this confidence will come through self exploration and development through your own practice as well as the classes you will give.
+We advise our yoga students to start teaching as soon as possible to preserve the confidence they will get after receiving their certificate.
+Another part of this confidence will come through self-exploration and development through your practice as well as the classes you will give.
 Being a yoga teacher means a constant gain of experience.
-No matter in what stage you enter the world of teaching, with consistent effort and professional awareness, your experience will only get better.
+No matter in what stage you enter the world of teaching, with consistent effort and professional awareness, your knowledge and skills will keep improving.